evankford/video-background/readme.md

-# Finally, a good background video module.
+# Finally, a good background video component.

 Looking for an easy way to include autoplay/good background video in your site?